Accepted Workshop at CHI 2026

 Format: ACM Master Article Submission Template (Single Column).

-Review Process: All submissions will be peer-reviewed by the organizers based on quality, relevance, and their potential to stimulate discussion.
+Review Process: All submissions will be peer-reviewed (single-blind) by the organizers based on quality, relevance, and their potential to stimulate discussion.

 Publication: With author consent, accepted papers will be published as open-access proceedings on platforms such as arXiv or CEUR-WS.